2-Local derivations on matrix rings over associative rings: On extensions of derivations and 2-local derivations

-Thus, in the case of the ring $M_2(\Re)$ for any derivation on the subring $e_{11}M_2(\Re)e_{11}$ we can take its extension onto the whole $M_2(\Re)$ defined as in proposition 5, which is also a derivation.
+Thus, in the case of the ring $M_2(\Re)$ for any derivation on the subring $\Re e_{1,1}$ we can take its extension onto the whole $M_2(\Re)$ defined as in lemma \ref{5}, which is also a derivation.